ZavenGaloyan/Unit-3/Project_3.md

     #compare the inputted password with the inputted hash
     return pwd_context.verify(password,hashed)
 ```
- **Figure 23**: Setting up the cryptographic hash function to encrypt the password using function encrypt password and use check_password to verify password.
+ **Figure 21**: Setting up the cryptographic hash function to encrypt the password using function encrypt password and use check_password to verify password.

-To secure the password in the database, it will be encrypted using Password Based Key Derivation Function(Pbkdf2) which will create a hash (unique code) using cryptographic function called sha256.
-In order to do this, CryptContext function which is imported from passlib.context will be used to hash the password 30,000 times with the scheme sha256 in **figure 23**.
+Another success criteria requirement that I have to meet isto secure the password that users inputted in the database.
+To deal with this problem, I will use algorithmic thinking to set steps to make password encryption possible.
+Firstly, I will use the Password Based Key Derivation Function(Pbkdf2) which will create a hash (unique code created from the function which will be very sensitive and very hard to decode [13]) using a cryptographic function called sha256.
+After that  will create function which would be used later for encryption as shown in **figure 21** .
+After that, I will use algorithmic thinking to create simple steps that the password will be used and apply those functions in the correct place.
+First step is to use encrypt_password function created in **figure 21** to encrypt the password in the registration screen shown in **figure 22**.

   ```py
   password = encrypt_password(password)
   ```
-  **Figure 24**: This is part of the registration function(**figure 17**) which shows the use of function encrypt_password()
+  **Figure 22**: This is part of the registration function(**figure 14**) which shows the use of function encrypt_password()

-Firstly, the variable will be defined to activate the function of hashing the password.
-After that, 2 functions can be created  encrypt_password(to encrypt inputted password) and check_password(to verify inputted password with the one in database) shown in **figure 23**.
-Then, use this with the register function in RegisterScreen to encrypt the password that user inputted **figure 24**.
-After the hashed password is saved into the database, the check_password function defined earlier will be used in the login process to verify the inputted password **figure 25**.
+ The next step is to meet the third criteria which is to login using the registered password.
+In this part, I will break down the problem of how to compare that the encrypted and inputted are the same.
+In this process, another function that has been created earlier which is called "check_password" in **figure 21** will be used to verify by using the inputted password and compared with the hash.
+Next I will have to get the hash(password) from the database by querying a specific column  by email.
+This will be in the "try_login" * function in **figure 23** which will be in the LoginScreen class by doing that all the client's requirements will be met.

 ```py
   pwd = session.query(user.password).filter(user.email == email)